nilsmehlhorn/blog/posts/ngrx-reimplementation/index.md

 const initialState: State = { todos: [] }
 ```

-**Reducer**: a pure function that takes the current state and an action as parameters while returning the next state.
+### Reducer

+A reducer is a pure function that takes the current state and an action as parameters while returning the next state.
 We can convert these claims into a type signature for a reducer using the generic state type `S` and our action interface:

 ```typescript
 // store.ts